MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

   - cs
 ---

-While diving into autograd internals, I had this ambitious goal to crack the mystery of Topological sort — an important step in backpropagation.
-But just studying it alone felt like buying a single sock.
-Since I needed to brush up on Depth-First Search anyway (Topological sort's older sibling), I figured, why not toss Breadth-First Search into the cart too?
+While diving into autograd internals, I had to pause at Topological sort — an important step in backpropagation.
+Studying it alone felt like buying a single sock.
+Since I would have to brush up on Depth-First Search anyway (Topological sort's older sibling), I decided to also toss Breadth-First Search into the cart.
 After all, who goes shopping for algorithms and leaves with just one?

 - [Toy problem](#toy-problem)
   - [Depth-First Search](#depth-first-search)